astronomer/docs/learn/airflow-advanced-cluster-policies.md

 ```
 :::

-5. For local Airflow, run `astro dev restart` to rebuild the Astro project.
-For Astro, run `astro deploy` to build and deploy to your Deployment.
+5. Run `astro dev restart` to refresh your local Airflow instance.
+Run `astro deploy` to build and deploy to your Astro Deployment.